 - 1. Specification of 'target species' and 'by-catch species' referred to in this conservation measure shall be made in the conservation measure to which it is attached. - 2.
 At the end of each month each Contracting Party shall obtain from each of its vessels the data required to complete the CCAMLR fine-scale catch and effort data form (trawl fisheries Form C1, longline fisheries Form C2, or pot fisheries Form C5).
 It shall transmit those data in the specified format to the Executive Secretary not later than the end of the following month. - 3.
 The catch of all target and by-catch species must be reported by species. - 4.
 The numbers of seabirds and marine mammals of each species caught and released or killed must be reported. - 5.
 Should a Contracting Party fail to transmit the fine-scale catch and effort data to the Executive Secretary in the appropriate form by the deadline specified in paragraph 2, the Executive Secretary shall issue a reminder to the Contracting Party.
-If at the end of a further two months those data have still not been provided, the Executive Secretary shall notify all Contracting Parties of the closure of the fishery to vessels of the Contracting Party which has failed to supply the data as required. - 1 Except for waters adjacent to the Kerguelen and Crozet Islands - 2 Except for waters adjacent to the Prince Edward Islands
+If at the end of a further two months those data have still not been provided, the Executive Secretary shall notify all Contracting Parties of the closure of the fishery to vessels of the Contracting Party which has failed to supply the data as required. - Except for waters adjacent to the Kerguelen and Crozet Islands - Except for waters adjacent to the Prince Edward Islands

-CONSERVATION MEASURE 23-05 (2000)^{1,2} Monthly Fine-Scale Biological Data Reporting System for Trawl, Longline and Pot Fisheries
+CONSERVATION MEASURE 23-05 (2000) Species all except l Monthly Fine-Scale Biological Data Reporting System Area all for Trawl, Longline and Pot Fisheries Season all for frawi, Longine and for Fisheries Gear all

-Species all except krill

-Area all

-Season all

-Gear all